Wessel373/CMPG-323-RPA-Testing-Project-27644227/README.md

 Uipath Solution
 ## User Report User-Guide

-Run The main process flow and then trak the different processes live as the automation executes
+Run The main process flow and then track the different processes live as the automation executes
 If a process remains FALSE it means the process has failed, this pin point the failing process that has executed last